Irchad Razaaly: Career

 He started a short stint in the French Ministry of Defence and then joined the French Ministry of Europe and Foreign Affairs in the Africa Directorate.
 After being the diplomatic advisor to the Deputy Minister of Foreign Affairs he was appointed to the French Embassy in the Republic South Africa from 2005 to 2009.
 He joined the private office of the European Commissioner in charge of development cooperation in 2011.
-Irchad served as the manager of the Bêkou Trust Fund for Central African Republic from 2014 to 2017 before the was placed in charge of the coordination of European Union’s relations with the 16 countries of West Africa in the European diplomatic service between 2017 and 2021.
-On 1st September 2021, he was appointed Ambassador of the European Union to Ghana.
+Irchad served as the manager of the Bêkou Trust Fund for Central African Republic from 2014 to 2017 before he was placed in charge of the coordination of European Union's relations with the 16 countries of West Africa in the European diplomatic service between 2017 and 2021.
+On 1 September 2021, he was appointed Ambassador of the European Union to Ghana.

-On 1st September 2022, Irchad Razaaly announced Daniel Boifio Junior as his manager following his first anniversary celebrations.
+On 1 September 2022, Irchad Razaaly announced Daniel Boifio Junior as his manager following his first anniversary celebrations.

 Hobbies

 He writes short stories which are published in the annual Lettres de Lémurie.
 He is interested in Ghanaian and African philosophy and practices kickboxing since he arrived in Accra.

-Irchad was seen in a viral video with Anne Sophie Avé taking part in the Tiktok viral challenge for Down Flat, a song by Kelvyn Boy.
+Irchad was seen in a viral video with Anne Sophie Avé taking part in the TikTok viral challenge for Down Flat, a song by Kelvyn Boy.
 He has also stated Gasmilla as his all time Ghanaian artist.